Format: Hardcover Board Book

 Who should buy this book?
-Parents of young children and pre-schools
+Early learning centers and elementary schools

 Reviewer’s Name, Library (or school), City: Rose Metayer, Boston Latin School, Boston MA